PI3DETR: Parametric Instance Detection of 3D Point Cloud Edges With a Geometry-Aware 3DETR: Experiments

 For qualitative evaluation, \cref{fig:pi3detr_comparison} illustrates PI3DETR’s strong prediction performance and also shows cases where NerVE’s post-processing has difficulties converting PWL outputs into valid CAD curves.
 In \cref{fig:pi3detr_instance_comparison}, we further present our instance-level predictions and directly usable CAD outputs.
 Unlike NerVE CAD, which often produces overly long and connected B-spline curves instead of lines or circles, PI3DETR infers semantically more meaningful and structured curve instances.

-\subsection{Stress testing}
+\subsection{Stress Testing}

-\paragraph{Point cloud density.} To assess robustness, we evaluate different point cloud densities $N$ by randomly sub-sampling the test set (\cref{tab:stress_test}).
-PI3DETR achieves the lowest CD and HD across all settings, with performance only degrading at $N=4{,}096$.
-Our method outperforms all NerVE variants with $N=8{,}192$ points for CD and $N=4{,}096$ points for HD.
-In the sparsest case, NerVE CAD yields $347$ invalid outputs, whereas our method always produces valid predictions.
+\paragraph{Point cloud density.} To evaluate robustness, we vary point cloud density $N$ by randomly sub-sampling the test set (\cref{tab:stress_test}).
+PI3DETR consistently achieves the lowest CD and HD across all settings, with performance only degrading at $N = 4{,}096$.
+It surpasses all NerVE variants at $N = 8{,}192$ for CD and $N = 4{,}096$ for HD.
+In the sparsest setting, NerVE CAD produces 347 invalid outputs, while our method remains fully valid.
+To further validate our end-to-end design, we report results for the same sparse case without the S\&F post-processing, achieving a CD of $0.0049$ and an HD of $0.0841$, surpassing even the full pipeline.

 \paragraph{Noise.} To assess robustness against noise, we define three levels $\eta \in {\tfrac{s}{1e^3}, \tfrac{s}{5e^2}, \tfrac{s}{2e^2}}$, where $\eta$ is the standard deviation of Gaussian noise added to the 3D coordinates and $s$ denotes the largest axis-aligned span of the point cloud.
 Results in \cref{tab:stress_test_noise} show that PI3DETR consistently outperforms NerVE CAD across all noise levels for both CD and HD, and also surpasses NerVE PWL on HD.
 For CD, NerVE PWL performs better at lower noise levels, but PI3DETR achieves the best score once noise increases to $\eta=\tfrac{s}{2e^2}$.
+Without the post-processing step, PI3DETR attains a CD of $0.0138$ and an HD of $0.1986$, slightly weaker than the full pipeline yet still surpassing the NerVE baseline, further demonstrating its end-to-end robustness.

 Although PI3DETR degrades relative to the noise-free setting, it remains consistently more robust than NerVE as noise increases.
 The stronger CD of NerVE PWL at low noise can be attributed to spurious PWLs detected in noisy point clouds, which lower CD but increase HD.
 This effect is visible in \cref{fig:noise}, which shows predictions of all methods for $\eta=\tfrac{s}{2e^2}$, and is consistent with the higher HD values reported in \cref{tab:stress_test_noise} or an invalid prediction percentage of 46\%.

-\subsection{Model ablation}
+\subsection{Model Ablation}

 \paragraph{Point queries.} Since PI3DETR employs non-parametric point queries \cite{misra2021end}, the number of queries $K$ can be varied at inference time. \cref{tab:ablation_k} presents an ablation study for $K \in \{128, 256, 512\}$, where results are reported after Snap \& Fit (S\&F) post-processing and runtimes are measured in seconds.
 For the main metrics, $K=128$ achieves the best overall mAP, $K=256$ yields the lowest Chamfer Distance (CD), and $K=512$ performs best in terms of Hausdorff Distance (HD).
 Notably, $K=128$ provides the strongest mAP across almost all primitives, with the exception of cubic Béziers where $K=256$ slightly outperforms it.
 Overall, $K=256$ emerges as the most stable configuration, balancing CD, HD, and mAP, whereas HD degrades significantly for $K=128$.
 In terms of efficiency, $K=128$ achieves the lowest runtime, while $K=512$ incurs the highest due to processing more output curves.
 The end-to-end runtime (inference plus S\&F) is $0.1551$s, $0.1923$s, and $0.2660$s for $K=128$, $256$, and $512$, respectively.